MGHollander/tado-ciq-widget/README.md

 - A -2 error pops up every now and then when the device is not connected to a phone.
 - Check code style/formatting rules.
+- Update layout ids.
+Most have layout at the end of the id, but some don't...
 - Check if all web requests use the TadoTransaction.
 - Replace the hidden access modifier for protected, since hidden is just a synonym..